 Who can develop lupus nephritis?

-Studies have shown that over time up to 60% of lupus patients will develop lupus nephritis, including two-thirds of children with lupus.
+Studies have shown that over time up to 60% of lupus patients will develop lupus nephritis, including over half of children with lupus.
 Lupus nephritis is more common in women than in men, and there is an even higher prevalence and severity of the disease among African American, Asian and Hispanic women between 15-44, who tend to develop the disease earlier and experience more serious complications.

 Diagnosis and treatment

 Getting tested and treated as soon as possible is extremely important.
 Testing used in evaluating and diagnosing kidney issues include a urine test or urinalysis, blood test, and kidney biopsy.
 Your doctor or a special doctor called a nephrologist can help you find the right treatment if you have lupus nephritis.

 There are medications used to help control the inflammation and reduce kidney damage like immunosuppressive drugs, corticosteroids, and even blood thinning supplements.
 Two drugs, Benlysta and Lupkynis, have been approved specifically to treat lupus nephritis.

 In addition, you can help protect your kidneys by controlling your blood pressure, diabetes and high cholesterol levels.
 Every person with lupus is different, make sure to talk to your doctor about the treatment plan that is right for you.